adamsthws/terraform-admatthews/README.md

-# Terraform Cloud Example
+# Terraform Cloud

-This is a Terraform configuration intended for use with the [Terraform Cloud Getting Started Guide](https://learn.hashicorp.com/terraform/cloud-gettingstarted/tfc_overview).
+This is a Terraform configuration for use with the [Terraform Cloud Getting Started Guide](https://learn.hashicorp.com/terraform/cloud-gettingstarted/tfc_overview).

 ## What will this do?